oracle/weblogic-kubernetes-operator/docs-source/content/_index.md

 * Deprecation and removal of support for Helm 2.x.
 Helm 2.x uses the "tiller" pod which needs to run with elevated privileges (`cluster-admin` or very close to that) and which could be a vector for a privilege escalation attack.
-Helm 3.x removes tiller and does not create the same exposure.
+Helm 3.x removes Tiller and does not create the same exposure.

 ***